laravel/folio/README.md

 # pages/user/[id].blade.php → /user/1
 ```

-The captured segments can be accessed as variables within your blade view:
+Captured segments can be accessed as regular variables within your blade view:

 ```html
 <div>